susisu/tyde/README.md

 ```

 ## Difference from other event emitters

 By design, tyde has some difference from other event emitter libraries:

 - No wildcards, because of the strongly typed interface.
 - Events are emitted asynchronously by default.
   - Usually event handlers should not care whether it is called synchronously or asynchronously.
-  - There is also a synchronous version `.emitSync()`, but it is not always recommended.
+  - There is also a synchronous version `.emitSync()`, but it is not generally recommended.
 - Invocation order of event handlers is not guaranteed in any way.
   - Specifying execution order in a less explicit way will lower the readability of code.
-  - If you still want one, invoke multiple functions in one event handler, or separate the event into multiple stages.
+  - If you still want one, invoke functions sequentially in one event handler, or separate the event into multiple stages.

 ## License
 [MIT License](http://opensource.org/licenses/mit-license.php)